Chair: Joan Eckerson

 EXS 334.
 Biomechanics.
 4 credits.
 FA, SP

 Introduction to the biomechanics of human movement.
-Study of the musculo-skeletal system with special emphasis on the application of physical laws and principles that govern movement and of the body.
+Study of the musculo-skeletal system with special emphasis on the application of physical laws and principles that govern movement of the body.
+Lecture/Lab course.
 P: EXS 331, EXS major, or IC.

 EXS 335.
 Exercise Physiology.
 0-4 credits.
 FA, SP

 Considerable information is provided regarding the six classes of nutrients.
 Lectures focus on applying knowledge in nutrition into a framework upon which performance and conditioning strategies can be based or from which recommendations can be made for health enhancement.
-P: EXS 320, EXS 335, EXS major or IC.
+P: Contemporary Composition; Oral Communication; EXS 320, EXS 335, EXS major or IC.

 EXS 395.
 Lower Body Evaluation.
 3 credits.
 OD

-The study of the evaluation, assessment, and recognition of athletic injuries involving the lower body.
+The study of the evaluation, assessment, and recognition of injuries involving the lower body.
 Uses knowledge of regional anatomy to assist with learning specific evaluation techniques.
-Special emphasis is placed on emergency management.
 P: EXS 195, EXS 331 or IC.

 EXS 396.
 Upper Body Evaluation.
 3 credits.
 OD

-The study of the evaluation, assessment and recognition of athletic injuries involving the upper body.
+The study of the evaluation, assessment and recognition of injuries involving the upper body.
 Uses knowledge of regional anatomy to assist with learning specific evaluation techniques.
-Special emphasis is placed on emergency management.
 P: EXS 195, EXS 331 or IC.

 EXS 401.
 Exercise Prescription.
 3 credits.
 FA, SP

-Case study scenarios preliminary health screening, risk stratification, fitness evaluations, and the design of exercise prescriptions for both general and special populations.
+Case studies, preliminary health screening, risk stratification, fitness evaluations, and the design of exercise prescriptions for both general and special populations.
 Lecture topics include acute and chronic physiological responses to exercise, cardiorespiratory responses, resistance training, weight management, coronary heart disease and an introduction to metabolic equations and caloric expenditure.
-P: EXS 142, EXS 331, EXS 335, EXS Major or IC.
+P: EXS 142, EXS 144, EXS 331, EXS 335; EXS Major or IC.

 EXS 407.
-Basic Statistics And Research Design.
+Basic Statistics and Research Design.
 3 credits.
-FA, SP
+FA, SP (Magis: Do Soc Sci; Ethics, Oral Com, Stat Reasoning)

 Designed to develop skills to read and interpret research reports effectively.
 Principles of experimental research design utilized in exercise science will be discussed.
 General statistical concepts will be introduced, including central tendency, variance, correlation, regression, and means comparison.
 Students will develop a research proposal and presentation based on a topic in exercise science or related field.
-P: EXS 335; EXS Major or IC.
+Satisfies Magis Core Doing Social Science, Designated Ethics, Oral Communication, and Statistical Reasoning course.
+P: Understanding Social Science; Ethics; Mathematical Reasoning; Oral Communication; EXS majors; or IC.

 Theory and practice of designing and administering strength training and conditioning programs for athletes and non-athletes, including special populations.
 Course content from exercise physiology, anatomy, biomechanics, nutrition and exercise prescription is used in the formulation of programs; instruction of strength training exercises is provided.
 P: EXS 142, EXS 331, EXS 335, EXS major or IC.

 Course designed to develop practical skills and knowledge in laboratory technique, procedures, protocols and exercise prescription in the areas of cardiorespiratory fitness, body composition, muscular fitness, flexibility and basic EKG interpretation.
 Additional laboratory testing will be required outside of regular class time.
-P: EXS 401, EXS major or IC, and current CPR/AED certification.
+Lecture/Lab course.
+P or CO: EXS 401, EXS major or IC, and current CPR/AED certification.

 EXS 493.
 Directed Independent Readings.
 1-4 credits.
 OD